Fire Safety In Schools

 Fire Protection Practices

 Fire Evacuation Plan – To students, fire drills may seem like a break from the lesson plan, but they are crucial to conduct on a regular basis.
 Due to large buildings and changing class schedules, students and faculty should know the proper route to the nearest and safest exit from all points in the building.
-Scheduling fire evacuation plans monthly at different times of the day will provide everyone in the building with the best route to safety in the even that a fire does occur.
+Scheduling fire evacuation plans monthly at different times of the day will provide everyone in the building with the best route to safety in the event of a fire.

 Official Procedures – The faculty and administrators should also become extremely familiar with the fire evacuation protocols.
 Although everything may go smoothly in the monthly fire drills, Mrs. Adams, who normally grabs the teacher roster and checklist, may be out sick the day a fire actually occurs.
 Will your administration know that every class made it out safely?
 School officials and faculty should be familiar with the chain of command to decrease commotion and chaos that often occurs during an emergency.